OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 Cilkscale instruments your Cilk program to collect performance measurements during its execution.
 Cilkscale instrumentation operates in one of two modes:

-- _benchmarking_ mode: Cilkscale measures the wall-clock execution time of your program.
+- _Benchmarking_ mode: Cilkscale measures the wall-clock execution time of your program.
-- _work/span analysis_ mode: Cilkscale measures the {% defn "work" %}, {% defn "span" %}, and {% defn "parallelism" %} of the instrumented program.
+- _Work/span analysis_ mode: Cilkscale measures the {% defn "work" %}, {% defn
+  "span" %}, and {% defn "parallelism" %} of your program.

 In either mode, you can use Cilkscale with two simple steps: